ProjectReality/reality/README.md

 OPENCV_DIR=C:\Users\vayan\Libs\opencv\build
 ARUCO_ROOT=C:\Users\vayan\Libs\aruco\build
 ROCKETDIR=XX:\foo\libRocket\bin
+GTEST_ROOT=X:\Dev\gtest-1.7.0
 ```
 Maybe you don't need every env but I don't remember which one work :)

 # Linux

+If you install Google Test from the package mnger you need to build it too, it only download the source.

 ## Env setup